NikolaOjkicCode/Humble_Beginnings/Think_Java_Book/.4.Chapter/chp_4_exercises/README.md

-The point of this exercise is to practice reading code and to make sure that you understand the ow of execution through a program with multiple methods.
+The point of this exercise is to practice reading code and to make sure that you understand the flow of execution through a program with multiple methods.

   1. What is the output of the following program?
 Be precise about where